 Annual Repetitive Loss Area Notification.
-Residents in Repetitive Loss Area #1 are notified annually that their homes are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and storm sewer back-up.
+Property owners in Repetitive Loss Area #4 are notified annually that their structures are in a Repetitive Loss Area, and are potentially subject to damage from overland flow flooding.

 Property Owners/Residents Notification.
-Property owners and residents/occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.
+Property owners and occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.

 Public Participation and Involvement.
-City Staff/Consultants interviewed homeowners to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.
-A notice will be mailed notifying all of the property owners in the RLA that this draft plan is available online at www.cityoftulsa.org/RLA and will solicit their comments on the draft plan.
-A public meeting will also be held to explain the process of the study and the findings.
+City Staff/Consultants interviewed property owners to brief them on the Repetitive Loss Area Analysis Study/Plan, receive their input, and discuss possible mitigation measures.